 In 2019 Oxfam has developed an “Improving Safeguarding and Culture Plan” to drive its work over the next years.
 The plan builds upon our ongoing work and is strengthened by the recommendations from both the Independent and Charity Commission reports.

 It aims to align our approach to safeguarding across Oxfam’s international confederation in 85 countries across seven regions.
 It links our work on safeguarding, culture change, gender, programs and human resources, within an improved governance framework.

 Adapting to a new context

-The outbreak has brought unprecedented changes for individuals, families and communities.
+Since 2020 the COVID-19 pandemic has impacted on plans.
+It has brought unprecedented changes for individuals, families and communities.
 The risks related to sexual exploitation and abuse are heightened in the face of stress, fear, economic uncertainty and chaotic environments.
 At the same time, the barriers to reporting and responding have also increased.

-In response, we have created a number of additional tools for staff and partners and we have been working in collaboration with interagency mechanisms to support and deliver best practice initiatives in these unique circumstances.
+Oxfam acted fast to adapt to this new context.
+In response, we have created a number of tools for staff and partners and we have been working in collaboration with interagency mechanisms to support and deliver best practice initiatives in these unique circumstances.

 As part of our commitment to transparency and accountability, Oxfam reports annually on the progress it makes to improve safeguarding and culture and discloses its global case data for that period.
 This report also includes progress on other areas that are vital to ensure a safe and inclusive workplace for the people we serve, our staff, partners, and all other stakeholders.